 Land northwest of Whitminster Lane has the potential to provide a sustainable extension to Frampton on Severn with access from Oatfield Road.
-Development will include the existing Public Right of Way linking Oatfield Road and Whitminster Lane as a high quality and accessible route linked with. and where appropriate enhancing, the existing walking and cycling network.
-The form and scale of development will respect the setting of the adjacent Canal and enhance this edge of settlement location, whilst retaining a visual gap between the village and outlying houses at Oatfield. settlement location, whilst retaining
+Development will include the existing Public Right of Way linking Oatfield Road and Whitminster Lane as a high quality and accessible route linked with, and where appropriate enhancing, the existing walking and cycling network.
+The form and scale of development will respect the setting of the adjacent Canal and enhance this edge of settlement location, whilst retaining a visual gap between the village and outlying houses at Oatfield.

-Reduce site area to include only western part
+Reduce site area to

+include only western part

-The Severn Vale | Our towns and villages ...Whitminster
+...Whitminster